KPI Tree

 Two authentication paths, one setup wizard

-One query per metric, off-warehouse analytics
+One scheduled sync per metric, analytics off the cluster

-Cause-and-effect metric trees, not another dashboard.
+A causal metric tree, not another dashboard.

 0:00